rbtluisenriquerbt/screen-recorder/README.md

-# screen-recorder
+# Screen Recorder
-This is a minimalistic screen recorder for windows
+This is a minimalistic screen recorder for windows written in python.